epccs/MacGyver/Hardware/README.md

             *during review the Design may change without changing the revision.
             # swap the m4809 for a AVR128DA28
             # UART0 crossover connection to R-Pi
-            (test) check if AREF can be pulled down by the pins push-pull hardware it is sharing (https://www.avrfreaks.net/comment/2922081)
+            the AREF can not be pulled down by the pins push-pull hardware it is sharing without removing setting.

             ^0  Done: Design, Layout, BOM, Review*, Order Boards,
             WIP: Assembly (will not do),